MHDevHD/CC-BY-SA-4.0_Music/README.md

 Licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)

 ## Do I have to pay for anything?
 Nope, all the music is free to download.
-If you would like to make a donation so I can look to expand with more tools\hosting etc, that would be appreciated.
+If you would like to sponsor the proejct, so I can look to expand with more tools\hosting etc, that would be appreciated.